jsbisht/aws-developer-associate/vpc.md

 These are used to allow incoming management connections.

-Once connected, you can then go on to access internal only VPC resources.
+Once connected, we can then go on to access internal only VPC resources.

 Used as a management point or as an entry point at a private VPC.

 This is an inbound management point.
 Can be configured to only allow specific IP addresses or to authenticate with SSH.
-It can also integrate with your on premise identification service.
+It can also integrate with our on premise identification service.

 ---